 Salt was the largest manufacture by tonnage in Britain after coal and iron in 1879.
 Between one and two million tons were produced each year, and thousands of people were employed in the industry.

-Corbett was producing 200,000 to 300,000 tons of salt very year by 1886.
+Corbett was producing 200,000 to 300,000 tons of salt every year by 1886.
 The works covered around 30 acres.
 High quality table salt was the main product, sold under the “Black Horse” brand.

 Men were limited to an eight hour day, and women to seven.
 Corbett paid his workers a premium of around 15 percent against the industry average.
 In his entire career, Corbett never suffered a strike that lasted 48 hours or more.